dasc-lab/DASC-Crazyflie/README.md

 cd ~/crazyswarm
 ./Build.sh
 ```
+For more information, you can look at the instructions in [here](https://crazyswarm.readthedocs.io/en/latest/installation.html)
 # How to Use
 1. All the scripts are located in the directory `scripts` folder in `~/crazyswarm/ros_ws/src/crazyswarm/scripts`
 You can access this folder by typing